tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 From the book *Finite & Infinite Games*:

 > “Therefore, poets do not 'fit' into society, not because a place is denied them but because they do not take their 'places' seriously.
 They openly see its roles as theatrical, its styles as poses, its clothing costumes, its rules conventional, its crises arranged, its conflicts performed and its metaphysics ideological.”

-<span class="contributor">TS: Poets also play with language, they eviscerate it, they juxtapose and damage it and graft new branches of meaning onto it with their words.</span>

 So play with labels, understand their power not over others but over ourselves.
 Understand their ability to provide shelter in the capitalist storm and then, eventually, discard them entirely and embrace the poetry of life.